What Are Porcelain Veneers and How They’re Made

-A veneer is a wafer thin covering of either porcelain or composite that slots over the front of a prepared tooth.
+A veneer is a wafer-thin covering of either porcelain or composite that slots over the front of a prepared tooth.
 They are mainly for cosmetic purposes, such as changing the size or shape of a tooth, covering gaps or chips, hiding discolouration or getting perfectly straight teeth, without wearing braces.

 Crowns, on the other hand, completely cover the whole tooth surface and are generally used when a tooth is unhealthy.